Plato

 .

-He first devoted himself to poetry, writing tragedies, lyrical verses, etc. He also took up painting and music.
-He was a pupil of Theodore of Cyrene, Socrates' tutor.
+He first devoted himself to poetry — tragedies, lyrical verses and the like — and also took up painting and music.
+He was a pupil of Theodorus of Cyrene, who had also taught Socrates.

-Then at the age of 20, he met Socrates, and turned to philosophy.
-He burned all his works and abandoned the idea of competing in Greek tragedy.
+Then, at twenty, he met Socrates and turned to philosophy.
+He burned all his writings and abandoned any thought of competing in the tragic contests.

-He became Socrates' disciple for nine years, from -408 to -399, until Socrates was sentenced to death.
+He became Socrates' disciple for nine years, from 408 to 399 BC, until Socrates was condemned to death.

 According to Diogenes Laërtius, it is said that Socrates had a dream: he saw on his lap a swan which covered itself with feathers and flew away.
 The next day, Plato came to join him as a disciple.
 And Socrates declared that Plato was the bird he had seen in his dream